dotnet/WatsonTcp/README.md

 **IMPORTANT**

-Identifying the demarcation between message header and payload is CPU intensive and requires evaluation of the tail end of an internally-managed buffer.
-This process of evaluation is performed for *each byte read* until the end of the header is reached.
-Thus, is it recommended that the metadata property be used sparingly and with very small amounts of data (less than 1KB).
-When used with large amounts of data, CPU utilization will increase dramatically and response time will be very slow.
+Metadata is serialized into the message header as JSON, increasing header size.
+While v6.1.0 significantly improved header parsing performance (eliminating O(n^2) allocations), it is still recommended to keep metadata small (less than 1KB) as large metadata increases JSON serialization overhead and network transfer time.
+Use ```Settings.MaxHeaderSize``` to control the maximum allowed header size (default 256KB).

 ### Local vs External Connections